infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 </Button>
 ```

 Components that have more than 3 styles should be moved to separate component.
-Every `Box` or `Flex` components should be moved to separate component, regarding of number of styles, with a descriptive name.
+To further improve readability, it is advised to move every `Box` or `Flex` component to a separate component, with a descriptive name.

 ```tsx
 const ListWrapper = chakra(Box, {